 On Saturday, October 18, the DC Bar Foundation Young Lawyers Network hosted more than 300 young lawyers and others in its second annual gala event, "Go Formal for Justice," to raise almost $64,000 for the Foundation, topping last year's proceeds by $9,000.
 Read more here.

 Lose the Suit!
 Register for Go Casual for Justice Today

-The DC Bar Foundation has two exciting events coming up this October that you do not want to miss!
-Dress up for the Foundation's annual Go Formal for Justice gala on Friday, October 18 at Mayer Brown LLP.
-Then, dress down for Go Casual for Justice, a city-wide jeans day fundraiser that takes place annually during National Pro Bono week, October 19 to 25.
+Go Casual for Justice, a city-wide jeans day fundraiser, kicked off during National Pro Bono Week, October 19 to 25.
+Register your office now to participate.
 All funds raised support the DC Bar Foundation’s legal services grants, training, and lawyer loan repayment assistance programs benefiting DC’s legal aid providers.

 DC Prime Partner Bank Program

 Are you Banking on Justice?
 For more information on how your IOLTA accounts can earn more for DC legal services, click here.